It's important to protect hearing aids from damage. Check and clean your hearing aid every day. This will help to keep it working for longer.

 When you remove the hearing aid each day, wipe it off with a soft, dry cloth.
-Then inspect it to make sure there is no earwax build-up.
+Then inspect it to make sure there is no buildup of earwax.

-Sometimes an old toothbrush can be helpful as well.
-Make sure that your tools are always clean before working on your aids.
+An old toothbrush also works well.
+Make sure that the tools you use are always clean before working on your aids.

 Never insert tools into the sound outlet.
-Doing so could damage the receiver.
-If you can't clean the hearing aid completely, ask us for help.
+This could damage the receiver.
+If you cannot clean the hearing aid completely, ask us for help.

 - block sound to the ear

 If you notice the volume on your hearing aid is becoming weak, a buildup of earwax may be the problem.

 If you're still having trouble after checking the hearing aid, we can check it and try to repair it.